aequitas/terraform-provider-transip/README.md

 Download the latest binary release from the [Releases](https://github.com/aequitas/terraform-provider-transip/releases) page, unzip it to a location in `PATH` (eg: `/usr/local/bin/`).

+## Notes

+- The Transip API managed DNS Entries as a list property of a Domain object.
+In this implementation I have opted to give DNS entries their own resource `transip_dns_record` to make management more in line with other Terraform DNS Providers.
+- Updating of DNS Entries might not be atomic and is not tested for race conditions.
+Applying many DNS record resources simultaneously might lead to partial applies.
+Please open an issue if you encounter this behaviour.

 ## Example

 ```hcl